 How to select food or snack when pregnant

 During pregnancy, eat smaller meals.
-Nibbling on 6 mini-sized meals is better than eating 3 supersize meals.
+Nibbling on six mini-sized meals is better than eating three supersize meals.
 That way digestive tract stays healthy and happy.

 candy for nausea relief during pregnancy

 Always keep a supply of tums and Rolaids in easy access.
-Avoid nausea medicine unless they have been cleared by your Obgyn.
+Avoid nausea medicine unless your Obgyn has cleared them.

 - Ginger chews

 Be sure not to run on an empty stomach to avoid hunger headaches due to low blood sugar.
 Make sure you eat tiny snacks even if you’re running late.
 Keep these on the go, in your car, bag, or office desk.